-Yet, the beginning 6-year-old student for whom it was intended, would have ignored the piano’s dings as compared to its ping.
+Yet, the beginning 6-year-old student for whom it was intended, would have ignored the piano’s dings, compared to its pleasurable ping.

-After Oberlin graduation, a Steinway M, 1917, bestowed as a gift by my father, had its share of nicks, glossed over with whatever glop the shop owner on Fordham Road in Bronx had in his apron pocket.
-Decades later, its many moves to performance venues and rebuilding shops, incurred more dings here and there, yet my love for its golden sound intensified with time.
+After Oberlin graduation, a Steinway M, 1917, bestowed as a gift by my father, had its share of nicks, glossed over with glop an East Bronx shop owner had in his apron pocket.
+Decades later, its many moves to performance venues and rebuilding shops, incurred more dings, while my love for its golden sound intensified over time.

 Pianos absorb the prevailing culture’s obsession with eternal youth and cosmetic perfection.
 Not surprisingly, quite a few with great soundboards and strings are put on the Goodwill Industry truck as the last stop before the scrap heap.

 Connell York, age-defying piano tuner, ivory-key scavenger, and hammer-assembly collector, owes his treasure trove of piano-associated skeletal remains to the premature retirement of towering old uprights.
 These “antiques” are lined up on Craig’s List as either “free” for the taking, or priced not to sell.
 As ornate as some appear, their age and size make them piana non grata.

 As piano stores drop away like flies and digital entertainment centers appeal to buyers of all ages, acoustic pianos with or without cosmetic eyesores are being put out to pasture.
 What was once considered space-saving and attractive about spinet and console pianos, is now passe.

 Pressing buttons that ignite a shower of big sounds whooshing around the living room beside the streamlined I mac, iPhone, and super big screen plasma TV, are a sign of the times.
 “Old” technology is not “in.”
 Even a space-age looking Roland will be replaced by something more spiffy, sexy, and up-to-date.